 - Don’t run track intervals if you are injured or recovering from an injury

 - Don’t run track intervals the day after a race or intense workout

 - If possible, don’t run track intervals alone but with a running club to support and challenge each other

 - Don’t run with music, as this can take away from the mental toughness and confidence-building aspects of the workout

 - Don’t run one way for the entire workout, but switch the direction by running the opposite way to balance out the strain on your legs.
 In Ladder and Mixed Track Intervals, you could switch directions every interval or halfway through your track session

 - Make sure you properly hydrate before your run and get lots of fluids, nutritious food, and rest after a Ladder and Mixed Track Intervals training session

 - Don’t become discouraged if you can’t complete the Ladder or Mixed Interval workout, as it is acceptable to walk/jog your way back into the workout or try again another day as it takes time to build up the necessary strength for these intense intervals

-- If you feel like you are pushing too hard, or close to an injury, back off and call it a day.
+- If you feel like you are pushing too hard or close to an injury, back off and call it a day.
 Your body is likely warning you of an issue

-- Only run Ladder or Mixed Intervals once a week, and its best to avoid running them two weeks straight.
+- Only run Ladder or Mixed Intervals once a week, and it’s best to avoid running them for two weeks straight.
 Rather a sample program could be Standard Track Intervals in weeks 1 and 3, with Ladders in week 2, and Mixed Intervals in week 4.
 Armageddon Track Intervals can also be substituted for a Ladder or Mixed Track Intervals training session for those physically and mentally prepared to take it on.